 support agile communication structures,

-enable individual learning, and
+facilitate individual learning and

 promote collaborative learning.

-By linking various learning forms, the following advantages for participants in Blended Learning arise:
+Through the combination of different learning forms, the following advantages for participants in Blended Learning arise:

 All learning types are addressed